On the dimension theory of Okamoto's function: Introduction

 \begin{theorem}[Main Theorem 1] Let $s_0=1+\frac{\log(4a-1)}{\log 3}$.
 There exists a set $\mathcal{E}\subset\left(\frac{1}{2},1\right)$ with $\dim_{\rm H}\mathcal{E}=0$ such that for all $a\in \left(\frac{1}{2},1\right)\setminus\mathcal{E}$ we have

-where $\mathcal{O}_a$ is the graph of Okamoto's function defined with parameter $a$. \end{theorem} To prove this result, we had to verify first that the projection of the Okamoto IFS to the $y$-axis satisfies the strong exponential separation condition.
-The proof of this result is presented in Section \ref{od27}.
+where $\mathcal{O}_a$ is the graph of Okamoto's function defined with parameter $a$. \end{theorem} To prove this result, we had to verify first that the projection of the Okamoto IFS to the ${\sf y}$-axis satisfies the strong exponential separation condition.
+However, as $\mathcal{O}_a$ is the graph of a continuous function, the projected IFS is degenerate in the sense that there are strictly different symbolic codings for which the natural projection is the same for every choice of parameters.
+Hence, proving exponential separation for typical parameters is a non-trivial exercise.